seancorfield/next-jdbc/doc/result-set-builders.md

 The `as-*` functions described above are all implemented in terms of these protocols.
 They are passed the `ResultSet` object and the options hash map (as passed into various `next.jdbc` functions).
 They return an implementation of the protocols that is then used to build rows and the result set.
 Note that the `ResultSet` passed in is _mutable_ and is advanced from row to row by the SQL execution function, so each time `->row` is called, the underlying `ResultSet` object points at each new row in turn.
 By contrast, `->rs` (which is only called by `execute!`) is invoked _before_ the `ResultSet` is advanced to the first row.

 The options hash map for any `next.jdbc` function can contain a `:builder-fn` key and the value is used as the row/result set builder function.
-The tests for `next.jdbc.result-set` include a [record-based builder function](https://github.com/seancorfield/next-jdbc/blob/master/test/next/jdbc/result_set_test.clj#L162-L180) as an example of how you can extend this to satisfy your needs.
+The tests for `next.jdbc.result-set` include a [record-based builder function](https://github.com/seancorfield/next-jdbc/blob/master/test/next/jdbc/result_set_test.clj#L335-L353) as an example of how you can extend this to satisfy your needs.

 > Note: When `next.jdbc` cannot obtain a `ResultSet` object and returns `{:next.jdbc/count N}` instead, the builder function is not applied -- the `:builder-fn` option does not affect the shape of the result.

 The options hash map passed to the builder function will contain a `:next.jdbc/sql-params` key, whose value is the SQL + parameters vector passed into the top-level `next.jdbc` functions (`plan`, `execute!`, and `execute-one!`).

 There is also a convenience function, `datafiable-result-set`, that accepts a `ResultSet` object (and a connectable and an options hash map) and returns a fully realized result set, per the `:builder-fn` option (or `as-maps` if that option is omitted).

+The array-based builders warrant special mention:

+* When used with `execute!`, the array-based builders will produce a data structure that is a vector of vectors, with the first element being a vector of column names and subsequent elements being vectors of column values in the same corresponding order.
+The order of column names and values follows the "natural" order from the SQL operation, as determined by the underlying `ResultSet`.
+* When used with `execute-one!`, the array-based builders will produce a single vector containing the column values in the "natural" SQL order but you will not get the corresponding column names back.
+* When used with `plan`, the array-based builders will cause each abstract row to represent a vector of column values rather than a hash map which limits the operations you can perform on the abstraction to just `Associative` (`get` with a numeric key), `Counted` (`count`), and `Indexed` (`nth`).
+All other operations will either realize a vector, as if by calling `datafiable-row`, or will fail if the operation does not make sense on a vector (as opposed to a hash map).

 ## `next.jdbc.optional`